 A wandering warlord that you often bump into during your quest.
 He likes the main character’s style, giving them free advice and kindly handing out various tips or info.
 During his last appearance, he’ll give you the elemental stones to evolve the original three Eeveelutions before he disappears.
 He’s recruitable only in the post-game and his episode must be downloaded.
 Specializing in Ground and Rock Pokémon, his starter Pokémon is Rhyhorn, but his perfect link is with the Shieldon line and Terrakion.

 One of the three kids you often bump into when conquering the nations.
-He’s the most critical of the player will often call the player out on their stupidity in not knowing the basics.
+Ishida Mitsunari is the most critical of the player who will often call them out on their stupidity in not knowing the basics.
 He won’t praise you at all even when you do exactly what he suggests you to do.
-Only playable and recruitable post game, he specializes in Steel Pokémon with Scizor being his starter and the Pawniard line being his perfect link.
+Only playable and recruitable post-game, he specializes in Steel Pokémon with Scizor being his starter and the Pawniard line being his perfect link.